ValveSoftware/GameNetworkingSockets/README.md

   the status of every packet number (whether or not a packet was received with that number).
 By remembering what segments were sent in each packet, the sender can deduce which individual segments need to be retransmitted.
 * Encryption.
-AES per packet, Ed25519 crypto for key exchange and cert signatures.
+AES-GCM-256 per packet, Ed25519 crypto for key exchange and cert signatures.
 The details for shared key derivation and per-packet IV are based on the [design](https://docs.google.com/document/d/1g5nIXAIkN_Y-7XJW5K45IblHd_L2f5LTaDUDwvZ5L6g/edit?usp=sharing) used by Google's QUIC protocol.